bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:37:47

 Ownership and possession are not the same thing.
 So I can possess your bicycle and you can go to the police and say, hey, this is my bicycle, I own this bicycle, and then the police will change the possession of the bicycle.
 Right.
-So the Same goes for NFTs.
+So the same goes for NFTs.
 If somebody draws a rare Pepe, then while they are the artist, they own the copyright.
 And they can make a contract with you.

 Aaron Van Wirdum: 00:38:07